Urban Guide Quebec

 What about New Brunswick?
 The Acadians claim they invented poutine!

 French colonists who refused to sign an unconditional oath of allegiance to the British, the Acadians lived in Eastern Canada: Newfoundland, Nova Scotia, New Brunswick, Prince Edward Island, and parts of Quebec.
-The British, unhappy about their refusal to fight against the French and Métis, decided to exile over 10,000 Acadians from their lands between 1755 and 1762.

 These tight-knit communities were torn apart.
 Some were shipped to France while others resettled in New England and Georgia.
 Two years later, when the British decided to allow small groups of Acadians to return to Canada, many returned, and today there are several Acadian communities scattered throughout the maritime provinces of Canada.

-Know as putsins, Poutine Râpée is a grated or mashed potato balls stuffed with salted pork and boiled for two to three hours, giving them a greyish colour.
+Know as putsins, Poutine Râpée is grated or mashed potato balls stuffed with salted pork and boiled for two to three hours, giving them a greyish colour.
 Putsins are often added to Fricot, a hearty soup of meat or fish and potatoes and broth, but they can also be eaten on their own with some maple syrup.

 Traditional vs Gourmet